gillescochez/laboite/README.md

+# NOTICE

+Project still  under development use at your  own risk.

 # La Boite 2

 La Boite (the box in french) 2 is a jQuery "class" / plugin which aims to lay the ground work